 It is worth saying a few words about the NAPs.
 The NSF provided major funding for the four NAPs mentioned above but they needed to have additional customers to remain economically viable.
 Some companies such as then-Metropolitan Fiber Systems (MFS) decided to build other NAP sites.
 One of MFS' first sites was MAE-East, where "MAE" stood for "Metropolitan Area Ethernet."
 MAE-East was merely a point where ISPs could interconnect which they did by buying a router and placing it at the MAE-East facility.
 The original MAE-East provided a 10 Mbps Ethernet LAN to interconnect the ISPs' routers, hence the name.
 The Ethernet LAN was eventually replaced with a 100 Mbps FDDI ring and the "E" then became "Exchange."
 Over the years, MFS/MCI Worldcom has added sites in San Jose, CA (MAE-West), Los Angeles, Dallas, and Houston.

 Other companies also operate their own NAPs.
-Savvis, for example, operates an international Internet service and has built more than a dozen private NAPs in North America.
-Many large service providers go around the NAPs entirely by creating bilateral agreement whereby the directly route traffic coming from one network and going to the other.
-Before their merger in 1998, for example, MCI and LDDS Worldcom had more than 10 DS-3 (44.736 Mbps) lines interconnecting the two networks.
+Savvis (now CenturyLink), for example, operated an international Internet service and built more than a dozen private NAPs in North America.
+Many large service providers go around the NAPs entirely by creating bilateral agreement whereby the directly route traffic coming from one network and going to the other; before their merger in 1998, for example, MCI and LDDS Worldcom had more than 10 DS-3 (44.736 Mbps) lines interconnecting the two networks.

 The North American Network Operators Group (NANOG) provides a forum for the exchange of technical information and the discussion of implementation issues that require coordination among network service providers.
 Meeting three times a year, NANOG is an essential element in maintaining stable Internet services in North America.
 Initially funded by the NSF, NANOG currently receives funds from conference registration fees and vendor donations.

 In 1988, meanwhile, the DoD and most of the U.S. Government chose to adopt OSI protocols.
-TCP/IP was now viewed as an interim, proprietary solution since it ran only on limited hardware platforms and OSI products were only a couple of years away.
+TCP/IP was now viewed as an interim, proprietary solution since it ran only on limited hardware platforms and OSI products were only a couple of years away (and, by the way, ran on no plaforms!).
 The DoD mandated that all computer communications products would have to use OSI protocols by August 1990 and use of TCP/IP would be phased out.
 Subsequently, the U.S. Government OSI Profile (GOSIP) defined the set of protocols that would have to be supported by products sold to the federal government and TCP/IP was not included.

-It is not the purpose of this memo to take a position in the OSI vs. TCP/IP debate (although it is absolutely clear that TCP/IP offers the primary goals of OSI; namely, a universal, non-proprietary data communications protocol.
-In fact, TCP/IP does far more than was ever envisioned for OSI or for TCP/IP itself, for that matter).
+It was never the purpose of this memo to take a position on the OSI vs. TCP/IP debate although it is absolutely clear that TCP/IP offers the primary goals of OSI; namely, a universal, non-proprietary data communications protocol.
+(In fact, TCP/IP does far more than was ever envisioned for OSI or for packet switching and TCP/IP themselves, for that matter).
 But before TCP/IP prevailed and OSI sort of dwindled into nothingness, many efforts were made to bring the two communities together.
-The ISO Development Environment (ISODE) was developed in 1990, for example, to provide an approach for OSI migration for the DoD.
+The International Organization for Standardization (ISO) Development Environment (ISODE) was developed in 1990, for example, to provide an approach for OSI migration for the DoD.
 ISODE software allows OSI applications to operate over TCP/IP.
 During this same period, the Internet and OSI communities started to work together to bring about the best of both worlds as many TCP and IP features started to migrate into OSI protocols, particularly the OSI Transport Protocol class 4 (TP4) and the Connectionless Network Layer Protocol (CLNP), respectively.
 Finally, a report from the National Institute for Standards and Technology (NIST) in 1994 suggested that GOSIP should incorporate TCP/IP and drop the "OSI-only" requirement.
-[NOTE: Some industry observers have pointed out that OSI represents the ultimate example of a sliding window; OSI protocols have been "two years away" since about 1986.]
+As it was, many industry observers have pointed out that OSI represented the ultimate example of a sliding window; OSI protocols were "two years away" pretty consistently between the mid-1980s to mid-1990s.

 2.2.
 Internet Growth